ros2/ros2_documentation/source/Installation/Alternatives/Windows-Development-Setup.rst

 Source the ROS 2 environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is required in every command prompt you open to setup the ROS 2 workspace:
+This is required in every Command Prompt you open to setup the ROS 2 workspace:

 .. code-block:: console